TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 1600

 Music.
 Is the reason for this journey.
 An expedition meandering through space and time.
 Arriving.
 At the V. Where 54th Street veers from Flushing Avenue.
 In Maspeth.
 A working class community located somewhere in the borough of Queens.
 That is New York City.
-Where a brick and motor mammoth slumps with two erected smoke stacks.
+Where a brick and mortar mammoth slumps with two erected smoke stacks.
 That eyes you.
 Only if in your imagination.
 That beckons you to enter its ingress.
 Crushing gravel beneath your soles.
 As your bag is checked.
 Electronic ticket is scanned.
 And your wrist is branded white with red dots.
 Enjoy!
 Security smiles.
 All before you kick more rocks.
 Past the food truck.
 Across from the lonely picnic tables.
 There you eye the expanse.
 A massive slab of concrete sloped downward towards a music stage.
 State of the art light rigs.
 Hanging sound gear.
 Fog machines.
 Where twenty early birds dance in seventy-seven degree heat underneath scattered cirrus levitating across the oceanic azul.

 Louie Vega